peterhinch/micropython_remote/README.md

  1. `active_low()` Match a transmitter which transmits on a logic 0 (if such things exist).
 Pyboard only.
 Call before transmitting data.
 In this case the `Pin` passed to the constructor should be initialised with value 1.

+On ESP32 if an active low signal is required an external inverter must be used.

 # 4. File maintenance